Brackmeister/keycloak_brokering_tests/README.md

    - Client ID: frontend
 3. Get a token
    1. Click "Get New Access Token" in Postman
-   2. In the window that opens click the "idp" button below "Or sign in with"
+   2. In the window that opens click the "idp" or "keycloak-idp" button below "Or sign in with"
    3. Enter Username `user` and Password `user` and click the "Sign In" button
 4. Use this token to execute the request to get the original id_token of the identity provider
    1. Click "Proceed" after successful login